 Warranty | Unconditional lifetime warranty |

-The Zeiss Terra EDs are an all-around solid binocular.
+The Zeiss Terra EDs are all-around solid binoculars.
 They ranked slightly above average in most categories.
 The eyecups were a little sticky but not so bad it would prohibit me from buying.
 I liked that the focus knob was more easily moved with one finger than most other binoculars.
-They are very bright, crisp, and did well in low-light.
+They are very bright, and crisp, and do well in low-light.
 I was not a fan of the lens caps, they are different than other binoculars and got in the way often.

 Build Quality | Slightly better than average |